 The second question concerns the trade-offs that may arise between the different objectives established by the Taxonomy.
 This is an issue that has so far been substantially "avoided," as if it were possible to consider only interventions that do not cause any harm to one or more environmental objectives compliant with the DNSH principle: a way to reduce "do no significant harm" to "do no harm."
 Concrete situations are often more complex, with benefits for one objective but possible harm for another.
 These trade-offs cannot be exorcized and will require a weighing of the costs and benefits of an investment by the authorities that clarify the degree of "significance" of any harm and therefore the net environmental benefit of the intervention for the purposes of the path towards an environmentally compatible economy.
-It is with this in mind that the issue of waste-to-energy plants as a tool for closing the waste cycle, complementary to recovery/recycling processes and an alternative to landfill, must be addressed.
+It is with this in mind that the issue of waste-to-energy plants as a tool for closing the waste cycle, complementary to recovery/recycling processes and alternative to landfill, must be addressed.
 The nuclear issue also cannot be addressed except by weighing the benefits (lower emissions) and costs (waste problem) and arriving at a positive or negative assessment of the net benefit.

 In conclusion, the two assessment criteria indicated - comparative and strategic - would allow us to define a general framework for the application of the "do no significant harm" principle without paradoxes, paradoxes that risk causing serious harm to the green transition.
-We need to spread our wings: building an economy that has as its pole star the protection of the environment requires us to look with an open mind at the ways to realize the fundamental goal of a society that finally achieves a balanced, organic exchange between man and nature.